A BRIEF HISTORY OF HALLOWEEN

 The Irish also hollowed out turnips and put candles in them.
 (The origin of this custom is not known).
 In the USA the turnip became a pumpkin.

-The custom of children playing trick or treat at Halloween seems to have begun in the USA in the early 20th century although it only became really popular in the mid-20th century.
+The custom of children playing trick or treat at Halloween seems to have begun in the USA in the early 20th century although it only became really popular in the mid-20th century - around the same time costumes started appearing in stores.

 In the early 20th century little attention was paid to Halloween in Britain.
 However in the late 20th century the festival of Halloween was revived in Britain with parties becoming popular.
 The American customs of trick or treat and carving pumpkins at Halloween were imported at that time.